TriplyDB/Documentation/docs/triplydb-js/query/index.md

 used to run the query and retrieve the results from a browser or a program, removing the hassle of figuring out how to run a SPARQL query.

-Saved queries come with a REST API that can be configured with the use a SPARQL API variables.
+Saved queries come with a RESTful API that can be configured with the use a SPARQL API variables.

 ## Query.delete()